KyleGortych/KyleGortych/README.md

 ### :writing_hand: Blog Posts :

+Blank git page

+---

+### :book: Currently Reading :

+- <a href="https://cs.stanford.edu/people/shadjis/IEEE_FPL2019_Hadjis.pdf">FPGA and TensorFlow Design</a>
+- Blank

 READ.ME inspired by the talented <a href="https://www.sitepoint.com/github-profile-readme/">Nida Khan</a>

-- Currently reading <a href="https://cs.stanford.edu/people/shadjis/IEEE_FPL2019_Hadjis.pdf">FPGA and TensorFlow Design</a>
-- Blank

 <!---
 KyleGortych/KyleGortych is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.